Are energy prices going down?

 3. LNG imports

-85% of our LNG imports come from the US, Qatar, and Peru.
+84% of our LNG imports from January to October 2024 came from the US, Qatar, and Peru.
 Geopolitical turbulence in any of these countries could significantly reduce our supply of electricity, with little to no warning.

 Any fall in our supply levels will lead to a rise in household energy bills.
 If the drop is sudden, as it often is when geopolitical relations break down, this will leave little time to find new sources of energy, resulting in a higher price increase for customers.